Does the UN mean anything to the young?

 There has been a pilot for this United Nations' Global Youth Poll, which is going to survey more than 25,000 people, aged 10 to 29, in 26 countries.

-The first findings of the pilot poll, run by the UN Global Sustainability Index Institute, has been that 63% of young people do not enjoy school or university.
+The first findings of the pilot poll, run by the UN Global Sustainability Index Foundation, has been that 63% of young people do not enjoy school or university.

 Young people in the US and UK are most unhappy in education, with dissatisfaction levels at 71% and 70% respectively.